Homeboy20/whatsappbot/README.md

 1. Enter your Flutterwave API keys
 2. Configure the webhook secret
 3. Set up your supported payment methods

+## Automatic Updates

+This plugin supports automatic updates from GitHub:

+1. Updates will be detected in your WordPress admin dashboard
+2. You can update with a single click when new versions are available
+3. Your settings and data will be preserved during updates

 ## Usage